ministryofjustice/bichard7-next-help/site/bichard-functionality/index.md

 All notes added to a case, whether they are user entered notes or system generated notes can be viewed by clicking on the 'Notes' tab as above.

 You can view the last user entered note on a case from the Error List screen by hovering your mouse over the Icon in the Note field column.
 The note will be visible for approximately 10 seconds; you can view the note again by moving your mouse back over the Note icon.
 Only the first 100 characters of the note will be displayed.
-If the note is longer than 100 characters and you wish to view the full note, you can do so by selecting the case and viewing the ‘Notes’ tab.
+If the note is longer than 100 characters and you wish to view the full note, you can do so by selecting the case and viewing the 'Notes' tab.

 ![Viewing latest note](image5.png)

 If a note is longer than 1000 characters it will appear split into multiple notes.
 The notes will be split at the nearest word boundary to 1000 characters, to prevent a word from being cut in half.

-Each new note will start with a count to indicate which note in the sequence it is (i.e. “(1/2) …”) and the new notes will be ordered such that when read, they follow on logically from one to the next.
+Each new note will start with a count to indicate which note in the sequence it is (i.e. "(1/2) …") and the new notes will be ordered such that when read, they follow on logically from one to the next.
 If a new note has a note after it in the sequence (i.e. note 1 out of 2), it will have an ellipsis (…) appended to the note text to indicate that the note/sentence continues in the next note.
 Similarly, if a new note has a note prior to it in the sequence (i.e. note 2 out of 2), it will have an ellipsis prepended to the note text to indicate that it is the continuation of a previous note/sentence.